clebert/aws-simple/README.md

 };
 ```

-_Note: This feature can be configured in the same way for Lambda functions._
+_Note: You can also specify a catch-all `lambdaConfig` in the same way._

 ### Configure An S3 Folder